HildoBijl/stepwise/packages/course-definition/README.md

 	},
 })

-const course = new Course(skillTree, {
+const courseDefinition = new CourseDefinition(skillTree, {
 	startingPointIds: ['arithmeticBasics'],
 	learningGoalIds: ['solveMixedCalculations'],
 })

-validateCourseDiagnostics(course.diagnostics)
+validateCourseDiagnostics(courseDefinition.diagnostics)

-course.contentSkillIds // Skills taught in the course course.priorKnowledgeIds // Prerequisites assumed before the course course.allSkillIds // Prior knowledge followed by course contents
+courseDefinition.contentSkillIds // Skills taught in the course courseDefinition.priorKnowledgeIds // Prerequisites assumed before the course courseDefinition.allSkillIds // Prior knowledge followed by course contents
 ```

-Constructing a course validates and normalizes the supplied data.
-Accessing its analysis resolves the definition against the skill tree.
+Constructing a course definition validates and normalizes the supplied specification.
+Accessing its analysis resolves the specification against the skill tree.
 Semantic issues such as unknown skills or missing starting points are recorded as diagnostics; call `validateCourseDiagnostics` when those issues should reject the course.

 ## Defining a course

-A `CourseDefinition` supports the following properties.
+A `CourseSpecification` supports the following properties.

 | Property | Required | Behavior |
 | --- | --- | --- |